mgajda/less-arbitrary/towards-better-union.md

      | otherwise   -> label "no type checks value"     $ True `shouldBe` True
 ```

-The last law states that the terms are correctly typechecked
+The last law states that the terms are correctly type-checked
 after adding more information into a single type.
 (For inference relation, it would be described as _principal type property_.)
-The minimal `Typelike` instance is the one that contains only `mempty`
-corresponding to the case of *no sample data received*, and a single `beyond` element for *all values permitted*.
+The minimal `Typelike` instance is the one that contains only `mempty` corresponding to the case of *no sample data received*, and a single `beyond` element for *all values permitted*.
 We will define it below as `PresenceConstraint` in [@sec:presence-absence-constraints].
-It should be noted that these laws are still compatible with the strict, static type
+These laws are also compatible with the strict, static type
-discipline: namely the `beyond` set corresponds to a set of constraints with at least one
-type error, and a task
+discipline: namely, the `beyond` set corresponds to a set of constraints with at least one type error, and a task
 of a compiler to prevent any program with the terms that type only to
 the `beyond` as a least upper bound.